shubhamk0027/MockServer/README.md

-### Add Another Mock Query On The Same Path But With Different PayloadResponse
+#### Add another Mock Query on the same path but with a different payload
         POST http://localhost:8080/_admin/_add/_mock
         Content-Type: application/json